autofac/Documentation/docs/integration/servicefabric.rst

 Per-Request Scopes
 ==================

-It is possible to achieve a "per request" style scoping mechanism by making use of the :doc:`implcit relationships <../resolve/relationships>` supported by Autofac.
+It is possible to achieve a "per request" style scoping mechanism by making use of the :doc:`implicit relationships <../resolve/relationships>` supported by Autofac.

 For example, if you have a stateless service, its lifetime is effectively a singleton.
 You would want to use the ``Func<T>`` or ``Func<Owned<T>>`` relationships (for non-disposable vs. disposable components, respectively) to inject an auto-generated factory into your service.
 Your service could then resolve dependencies as needed.